Attaching recordings to your songs

 - The recording toolbar will include a button to route the audio to AirPlay devices, if any are available.

 - The recording toolbar will include a second row with skip, loop and speed controls in the set list view, if it is sized large enough in the layout.
 You can adjust the skip amounts at Settings > Audio & MIDI > Recording Skip Amount.
 You can tap the loop buttons to set start and end points, and tap them again to turn off the looping.
 You can slide the speed control to change the playback speed, and double-tap it to return to the normal speed.

 Here are some additional notes about playing recordings:

-- Set List Maker can play any audio format that the built-in Music app can play, but it cannot play DRM-protected files such as those purchased from the iTunes Music Store.
+- Set List Maker can play any audio format that the built-in Music app can play, but it cannot play DRM-protected files such as those purchased from the iTunes Music Store before 2009.
 In iTunes, you can convert these files to unprotected MP3 or AAC files and attach those versions to your songs.